Doraku/DefaultEcs/README.md

 #endif
 ```

-You can also make an entity act as if it was disposed so it is removed from world queries while keeping all its components, this is useful when you need to activate/diactivate entity from your game logic
+You can also make an entity act as if it was disposed so it is removed from world queries while keeping all its components, this is useful when you need to activate/deactivate an entity from your game logic:
 ```csharp
 entity.Disable();